nphdang/turbo_bbo_neurips_2020/README.md

 3. Increase the number of explored trust regions by using a base-length decay

 # Installation
-This code is based on Turbo algorithm.
+This implemention is based on Turbo algorithm.
 Please find the required packages from Turbo's Github: https://github.com/uber-research/TuRBO

 # How to run
-This code is developed for optimizing machine learning models in the BBO competition.
+This implemention is developed for optimizing machine learning models in the BBO competition.
 Please find the instruction from BBO competition Github: https://github.com/rdturnermtl/bbo_challenge_starter_kit/

 # License
-This code is released under FREE license except for the code derived from Turbo.
+This implemention is released under FREE license except for the code derived from Turbo.